taner04/Dotnet-CleanArchitecture/README.md

 # Dotnet Clean Architecture

+> **Note:** This is my first project implementing Clean Architecture in .NET.
+Feedback and suggestions are very welcome—feel free to open an issue or start a discussion!

 This repository is a reference implementation of **Clean Architecture** principles in a .NET solution.
 It demonstrates how to structure a modern, maintainable, and testable application by separating concerns into clearly defined layers.

+It is also intended to serve as inspiration for others looking to adopt Clean Architecture in their own .NET projects.

 ---